CodeYourFuture/CYF-Workshops/feedback/readme.md

 - Observation, Feelings, Needs and Actions (OFNA) - discuss an observation, how it made you feel, what needs to happen to rectify this behavior and the actions they can take.
 - Goal, Reality, Options, Will (GROW) model.
 Explore the individual's goals, assess the current reality, brainstorm options, and commit to action.
 This model is best suited when the individual is already aware of the area to improve.

-For the following scenarios, choose any of of the frameworks to give feedback.
+For the following scenarios, choose any of the frameworks to give feedback.

 6. Behavioral Feedback